webnandroid/XMPP-Chat-using-Openfire-In-Web-And-Android/README.md

   ii) https://www.digitalocean.com/community/tutorials/how-to-install-openfire-xmpp-server-on-a-debian-or-ubuntu-vps

   You can also install install it on AWS.
 You need to open port from AWS dashboard.
-Just add in it int the rules.
+Just add it in the rules.